The Trusted Firmware-A team recently produced two new official releases (v1.6/v2.0) of the Trusted Firmware-A codebase.

 The two releases share the same set of functionalities, with the v2.0 carrying the removal of deprecated interfaces as only difference with respect to the v1.6.

 The v1.6 release, available since September 21st, comes with a large amount of new features and enhancements.
-The whole content is described on the v1.6 change log (1), but a few highlights comprise:
+A few highlights comprise:

 - RAS (Reliability, Availability, Serviceability) handling on AArch64: